SitecorePowerShell/Book/remoting.md

 ##### Windows PowerShell ISE to Sitecore communication

+To setup this scenario you'll need to follow these steps:
+* Download the SPE Remoting package from the Sitecore Marketplace.
+* Extract the package to to your module path.
+Instructions can be found [here][3].

 **Example:** The following connects Windows PowerShell ISE to a remote Sitecore instance and executes the provided script.

 ```powershell